False advertising

 An 1889 newspaper advertisement for "perfectly harmless" arsenic complexion wafers (app. lacking tansy and pennyroyal herbs) claims that "a few days' use will permanently remove all" of a wide variety of skin imperfections.
 Arsenic was known during the Victorian era to be poisonous.

-False advertising is the act of publishing, transmitting, and also distributing or otherwise publicly circulating an advertisement containing a false claim, or statement, made intentionally, or recklessly, to promote the sale of property, goods or services.
+False advertising is the act of publishing, transmitting, distributing or otherwise publicly circulating an advertisement containing a false claim or statement, to promote the sale of property, goods or services.
 A false advertisement can be classified as deceptive if the advertiser deliberately misleads the consumer, rather than making an unintentional mistake.
 A number of governments use regulations or other laws and methods to limit false advertising.

 Types of deception

 Sulfur, with known antifungal, antibacterial and keratolytic activity, was used for acne vulgaris, rosacea, seborrheic dermatitis, dandruff, pityriasis versicolor, scabies and warts.
 This 1881 advertisement claimed efficacy against rheumatism, gout, baldness and gray hair.

 Three male-sexual-function advertisements in an 1897 newspaper.
 One claims to restore "perfect manhood.
 Failure is impossible with our method".
 Another "will quickly cure you of all nervous or diseases of the generative organs, such as Lost Manhood, Insomnia, Pains in the Back, Seminal Emissions, Nervous Debility, Pimples, Unfitness to Marry, Exhausting Drains, Varicocele and Constipation".

 False advertising can take one of two broad forms: an advertisement that may be factually wrong, or intentionally misleading.
 Both the types of false advertising may be presented in a number of ways.